How to grow Forget-Me-Not flowers

 Myosotis flowers are usually no more than 1cm across and consist of 5 flattish sky blue petals, and a yellow centre.
 They usually show off clusters of flowers from early spring until early summer.
 The leaves of many varieties of Forget-Me-Not are soft and hairy, and are said to resemble the ears of a mouse!

-There are many varieties to choose from.
+There are many Forget-Me-Not varieties to choose from.
 The most commonly grown varieties in the UK are:

 - Myosotis alpestris (Alpine Forget-Me-Not).
 As well as the usual blue flowers, white and pink varieties are available too.
 It will grow especially well in an environment which replicates an alpine environment, so a rockery, gravel garden or difficult sloping area.